willie84/ImageProcessing/README.md

+To simplify the above  processes: Just run the following commands

+1. make invert      //to invert
+2.make add         //to add
+3.make subtract     //to subtract
+4.make threshold   //to threshold
+5.make mask     //to mask
+6.make filter    //to filter

 These operations have been supported by overloading the operators(+,-,*,%,/,!)

+for the testcases just run  the Test executable.

+run make test which calls the ./Testexec

 The Test.cpp class is used to unit test the code.
 Run it to see if the code passes all the tests.